barbazul/1kfa/mod_guide_gm.md

 > We're going to create what are called "Fateful Moment" cards.
 >
 > On your Fateful Moment will be written some goal for your character to
 > achieve in the story.
-Then I'm going to put 2 experience points on the card.
+Then I'm going to put 2 XP on the card.
 >
 > When your character *takes a big risk* to achieve this goal, you get
-> to take the 2 experience points.
+> to take the 2 XP.
 >
 > The player on your left is going to look at this list of goals then
 > present you with 2 options.
 You must choose 1 of them.
 That goal gets